oiza-web/FotoMe/README.md

 This template should help get you started developing with Vue 3 in Vite.

+# NOTE - Removed env for security reasons

+To make this work locally create your env file and add your own access key, check env.example for guide and visit https://unsplash.com/documentation#creating-a-developer-account to get your access key

 ## Description

 A photo application that allows you to browse all images and easily search for specific ones